What Are Restaurant Finances?

 Latest Trends in Restaurant Finances

 Over the last few months, we have seen check growth continue to climb as restaurant traffic and value sentiment continue to fall.

 Now, this correlation might seem counterintuitive, so here’s an explanation: As supply chain issues and lower restaurant traffic data numbers persist, restaurants have to drive up costs, leading average checks to increase.
 Unfortunately, as the average check increases, guest sentiment has to follow for this pattern to be sustainable.
 Higher costs have to match the value consumers think they’re getting.
 Unfortunately, our guest intelligence tool shows that value sentiment is also falling, meaning restaurants are having to work harder to get guests in the door and keep them coming back.

 But don’t think that this increase in restaurant sales spells long-term good news for the restaurant industry.

-Restaurant sales are up mainly because of the increase in restaurant prices, which have caused overall sales to increase.
-Thus, going to restaurants is more expensive, causing people to go less, but spend more when they’re there, which statistically might appear to be a slight overall increase in restaurant traffic, when in reality, the increase in sales does not indicate more customers coming through the door.
+Restaurant sales are up mainly because of the increase in restaurant prices, which has caused overall sales to increase.
+Thus, going to restaurants is more expensive, causing people to go less, but spend more when they’re there, which statistically might appear to be a slight overall increase in restaurant traffic when in reality, the increase in sales does not indicate more customers coming through the door.

 Increase in Off-Premise Restaurant Sales

-Since the beginnings of COVID we have seen a huge jump in to-go sales for restaurants across the board.
+Since the beginning of COVID, we have seen a huge jump in to-go sales for restaurants across the board.
 Restaurants are now starting to allocate budgets towards hiring individuals to explicitly handle to-go orders.